Aaron Daggett: Subsequent military career

 On July 28, 1866, Daggett became a captain in the 16th U.S. Infantry Regiment.
 He was transferred to the 2nd U.S. Infantry Regiment on April 17, 1869.
 He was appointed major in the 13th U.S. Infantry Regiment on February 2, 1892.
 He was appointed lieutenant colonel in the 25th U.S. Infantry Regiment on October 1, 1895.

-In his military career after the Civil War, Aaron Daggett went on to fight in the Indian Wars, in which he received a purple heart, the Spanish–American War in China, and the Philippines and received another Purple Heart and the Gold Star.
-(These quoted ref. do not state awarding of the a-fore referenced Medals.
-Data needs to be sourced from National Military Archives.)
+In his military career after the Civil War, Aaron Daggett went on to fight in the Indian Wars.

-During the Spanish–American War, Daggett was temporarily appointed to the brigadier general grade to rank from September 1, 1898 and was mustered out of the volunteers on November 30, 1898.
+During the Spanish–American War, Daggett was temporarily appointed to the brigadier general grade to rank from September 1, 1898, and was mustered out of the volunteers on November 30, 1898.
 He was present at the Battle of San Juan Hill.
+Daggett also served in the Boxer Rebellion, and was awarded the silver star with oak leaf cluster for his gallantry against Boxer forces at Tangsun China in 1900 while he was a colonel of the 11th United States infantry.

-On February 21, 1900 Daggett became a brigadier general of the regular U.S. Army before retiring on March 2, 1901 to Auburn, Maine.
+On February 21, 1900, Daggett became a brigadier general of the regular U.S. Army.
+He retired on March 2, 1901, to Auburn, Maine.

 Death and legacy

-Aaron S. Daggett died at the age of 100 at his home in West Roxbury, Massachusetts on May 14, 1938, making him the last surviving brevet or full, substantive rank Union general of the Civil War.
+Aaron S. Daggett died at the age of 100 at his home in West Roxbury, Massachusetts, on May 14, 1938, making him the last surviving brevet or full, substantive rank Union general of the Civil War.
 He was buried at Old Valley Cemetery, Greene Corner, Maine.

-Daggett Terrace (Veterans Village Subdivision) in New Port Richey Florida is named after Aaron Daggett.
+Daggett Terrace (Veterans Village Subdivision) in New Port Richey, Florida is named after Aaron Daggett.